-Based on the findings and discussion above, the percentage of error was calculated and discussed to know the dominant type of error.
+Based on the preceding findings and discussion, the error percentage was calculated and discussed in order to determine the predominant type of error.
 In this research, from 158 errors occurred during the teaching and learning process of the two learners, grammatical error with more subcategories of subject-verb agreement happened most frequently.
-This is in line with Lyster (1998) said that the cognitive processes involved in accessing and applying the system-driven rules of grammar are more complex than those involved in the retrieval of other error items.
-It proves that this type is one of the difficult parts to master by the EFL learners in speaking performance.
+This is in line with Lyster (1998) said that accessing and implementing system-driven rules of grammar requires more complicated cognitive processes than retrieving other items of error.
+This demonstrates that this error type is one of the most challenging elements for EFL learners to master in speaking skill.
 Furthermore, due to the same error repetitions produced by the learners in some occasions, the teachers need more effort to provide more trigger or encouragement to reduce those errors.
-These error occurrences are also mostly because of the learners' absent mind of the material learnt before.
+These error occurrences are also mostly because of their absent mind of the material learnt before.
 It happens with the reason that they do not have enough time to constantly study due to their profession.